-Double-click the Reset button next to the USB connector (magenta arrow) on your board, and you will see the NeoPixel RGB LED (green arrow) turn green.
-If it turns red, check the USB cable, try another USB port, etc. Note: The little red LED next to the USB connector will be dim red, and the little yellow LED on the opposite side will flash yellow.
+Double-click the Reset button next to the USB connector on your board, and you will see the DotStar RGB LED turn green.
+If it turns red, check the USB cable, try another USB port, etc. Note: The little red LED next to the USB connector will pulse red.
 That's ok!